Nippe92/quiz_spel/readme.md

 unless in file __init__.py cause then import is: from config import Config

-##### Choice of course elements:
+#### Choice of course elements:
-Here are the following course elemts ive used in this project:
+Here are the following course elemnts ive used in this project:

 API-integration -
-I felt like i wanted to learn more about API because it is used alot for working developers.
-I believe that most project being made in the work life atleast have some API-integration so i felt that its very good to be learning and using it the right way.
-The api i chose is located in the config.py file.
+Ive used the open trivia database as my API and uses it to create questions based on the users choices. the API is located in the config.py file.
+No need for an api key since its an open API.
+Using requests and JSON to call the API

 Webb-development -
-I chose Flask because i wanted to make a project that i felt could actually be used by others and to make it more realistic.
+I have used flask to create my quiz site.
+I create the site by using routes views and html templates.

 SQL-with-python -
-SQLAlchemy is the database i chose cause i think it was the most reasonable to chose for this project and its easy to navigate through.
+Ive used SQLAlchemy as my database where i store users and scores.
+Ive also made an relationship with the tables.